SatSargsyan/Interview/README.md

 Run time polymorphism also known as late binding, in Run Time polymorphism or Late Binding we can do use same method names with same signatures means same type or same number of parameters but not in same class because compiler doesn’t allowed that at compile time so we can use in derived class that bind at run time when a child class or derived class object will instantiated that’s way we says that Late Binding.
 For that we have to create my parent class functions as partial and in driver or child class as override functions with override keyword.

-Like as following example:

-Understanding Polymorphism in C#
-Polymorphism in .NET
-22. What are the differences between IEnumerable and IQueryable?
+### What are the differences between IEnumerable and IQueryable?

-Answer:

 Before the differences learn what is IEnumerable and IQueryable.